Comparisons

 You have three options, each with different cost implications:

-2. Certified Implementation Partners -- Firms like Forsys, akaCRM, and CLM Consulting specialize in Conga deployments.
-Rates typically run $150-$300/hour.
+2. Certified Implementation Partners - Firms like Forsys, akaCRM, and CLM Consulting specialize in Conga deployments.
+Partner rates are also unpublished, so quote at least two against the same scope document.

-Warning from real users: "It is not a 'plug-and-play' solution and usually requires a dedicated consultant or a very advanced Salesforce Admin to set up the initial templates and logic."
-This is a consistent theme in user reviews.
+A recurring theme in G2 and Capterra reviews: Conga CLM is not plug-and-play and usually requires a dedicated consultant or a very advanced Salesforce admin to set up the initial templates and logic.

 What's NOT Included in Basic Implementation

-Each of these costs extra, often at $200-$350/hour.
-A mid-market company needing SSO, DocuSign integration, data migration, and a few custom workflows can easily add $20,000-$50,000 to the bill.
-Budget accordingly.
-Ask your Conga sales rep for a detailed scope document that specifies exactly what is and is not included.
+Each of these is billable.
+A mid-market company needing SSO, DocuSign integration, data migration, and a few custom workflows should expect a materially larger bill than the headline implementation quote.
+Ask your Conga sales rep for a detailed scope document that specifies exactly what is and is not included, and price the exclusions before you sign.

 1. Salesforce Dependency